jcgay/maven-color/README.md

 ### How it works
 This is a hacky java agent that replaces some logger implementation used internally by Maven and Surefire plugin.
 It has been tested with Maven 3.0.4/5 and maven-surefire-plugin 2.6/2.9/2.14.
+It uses [Jansi](http://jansi.fusesource.org/) under the hood, which makes this monster working on Windows :)

+Colorization can be turned off by setting environment variable `$MAVEN_COLOR` to `false`:
+`export MAVEN_COLOR=false`

-### known issues
+### Known issues
 I'm using ASM 4.x to manipulate bytecode, if your build depends on a maven plugin which is using a different version of ASM, it will poorly fail…
+For example, you can't run `mvn sonar:sonar` with `maven-color` configured.
-In that case, turn off colorization by setting environment variable `MAVEN_COLOR` to `false`:
+In that case, deactivate the Java agent in `$MAVEN_OPTS` environment variable to not instrument the code.
-`export MAVEN_COLOR=false`

 ## Maven 3.1.x

-Maven now use SLF4J internally, meaning you can choose what logger implementation you want to use.
+Maven now relies on [SLF4J](http://www.slf4j.org/) internally, meaning you can choose what logger implementation you want to use.
 By default it comes with `slf4j-simple`.

+Read [United colors of Maven](http://aheritier.net/united-colors-of-maven/) to learn more about it !

 Surefire colorization is not implemented, the plugin doesn't use SLF4J yet.